Department of Business Administration and Economics

 The perfect place to start

-Knowing your goal is to secure well-paying positions in an exciting business career, we’ve refined a learning path that will give you a competitive advantage whether applying to companies or graduate schools.
-As a Saint Mary’s business or economics major, you’ll develop high levels of proficiency in writing, speaking, and presentation skills, along with the concentrated education of your elected major.
+Knowing your goal is to secure well-paying positions in an exciting business career, we’ve refined a learning path through our school of business that will give you a competitive advantage whether applying to companies or graduate schools.
+As a Saint Mary’s business administration or economics major, you’ll develop high levels of proficiency in writing, speaking, and presentation skills, along with the concentrated education of your elected major.
 Best of all, you’ll do it in a learning environment that will both push your limits and support your growth allowing you to confidently take on any future endeavor.

 The opportunities for success are endless